Areas of Interest

 I am an interdisciplinary scholar interested in thinking about social and environmental change that occurs when we consider different questions and approaches to study.
 Below are two current research areas that my work is focused on:

-I study how science, technology and engineering knowledge is made through stories.
-I am the creator of STEMtelling, a pedagogical storytelling tool used to build social epistemology in learning and research spaces through epistemic cultures.
-I am currently adapting STEMtelling to be used in an undergraduate machine learning course to consider ethical implications of artificial intelligence.
-Prior work has examined how people learn in undergraduate environmental science courses, masters’ level teaching preparation programs, and in high school STEM courses.
-Look out for upcoming peer reviewed empirical publications on STEMtelling.
+I study how science, technology and engineering knowledge is constucted through stories.
+I am the creator of STEMtelling –— a pedagogical storytelling method used to build social epistemology in collaborative learning and research spaces.
+Thus far, STEMtelling has been applied in undergraduate machine learning course to consider ethical implications of artificial intelligence, courses in environmental science, philosophy of science, as well as in high school STEM courses.